-A number of newspapers have recently reported that a company called Parcel Delivery Service is posting cards through householders’ doors, saying drivers have attempted to deliver a package.
+First, an example.
+Back in 2016 there were newspaper reports that a company calling itself Parcel Delivery Service had been posting cards through householders’ doors, saying drivers had attempted to deliver a package.

-A premium-rate phone number is given in order to arrange re-delivery – but anyone who rings this number is supposedly charged in excess of £300 simply for connecting the call.
+A premium-rate phone number was given in order to arrange re-delivery – but anyone who rang this number was apparently charged in excess of £300 simply for connecting the call.

-In fact, this scam did run for a while around a decade ago.
-But according to Action Fraud, the police-run anti-fraud organisation, the phone number in question was shut down by regulators in December 2005.
+This scam ran for around ten years before the reports came to light.
+But according to Action Fraud, the police-run anti-fraud organisation, the phone number in question had actually been shut down by regulators way back in December 2005.

-Action Fraud says that emails and notices on social media relating to this scam have continued to circulate since it first took place.
-But the watchdog now says that anyone who receives such a warning should disregard it and not forward it on to friends or relatives.
+Action Fraud said that emails and notices on social media relating to this scam nonetheless continued to circulate.
+But the watchdog urged that anyone who received such a warning should disregard it and not forward it to friends or relatives.

-According to the phone regulator PhonepayPlus, anyone who receives a delivery card that they suspect may not be genuine and which gives a premium-rate number to call should get in touch on 0300 30 300 20, which is available Monday to Friday between 9.30am and 5pm.
+According to phone regulator Phone-paid Services Authority, anyone who receives a delivery card that they suspect may not be genuine, and which gives a premium-rate number to call, should get in touch on 0300 30 300 20, which is available Monday to Friday between 9.30am and 12.30pm.